 Fee income can be divided into the following two categories:

-/i/ Fee Earned from Services that are Provided over a Certain Period of Time
+i.
+Fee Earned from Services that are Provided over a Certain Period of Time ii.
+Fee from Providing Transaction Services

 Fees earned for the provision of services over time are accrued over that period.